-Welcome to the six hundred and ninety-fifth of my blog interviews with novelists, poets, short story authors, biographers, agents, publishers and more.
-Today’s is with Shirley LOL non-fiction Shirley You Jest!
-Book Awards winner Dawn Dais.
+Welcome to the seven hundred and fourth of my blog interviews with novelists, poets, short story authors, biographers, agents, publishers and more.
+Today’s is with Sherel Ott.
 A list of interviewees (blogged and scheduled) can be found here.
 If you like what you read, please do go and investigate further.

-Morgen: Hello, Dawn.
+Morgen: Hello, Sherel.
 Please tell us something about yourself, where you’re based, and how you came to be a writer.

 Sherel: Hello, Morgen.
 Thank you for inviting me to your site.
 I was a little introverted as a child and did a lot of reading, mostly Sci-Fi and Romance.
 I loved getting lost in other worlds.
 When I was in Middle School, for one of my English class writing assignments, we were assigned a project; write a story based on a phrase.
 My teacher (Mr. Daniel Pritchett), gave each of us a phrase, mine was “…and then there was one.”
 He was so impressed with my storyline and character development that it inspired me to want to write.
 I did write a ‘teenage love story’ based around my friends and I and the guys we liked at the time.
 I also wrote short stories but during high school I mostly wrote a lot of poetry.
 My senior English teach (Mrs Phyllis Lovett) encouraged me and entered me into a National Haiku Poetry Contest.
 Didn’t win it of course but it was fun.